4.2 Opportunity report

 Despite the current delay in the rollout of antenna locations, 1&1 is still pursuing its goal of covering at least 50 percent of households before 2030.
 To this end, additional partners have been acquired for network expansion.
 The company therefore expects to make up for the delays in the course of the rollout phase.
 In addition, 1&1 has filed a complaint with the German Federal Cartel Office concerning a competitor’s obstruction of the network rollout.

 High degree of vertical integration for applications

 In its Applications segment, United Internet covers the entire value creation chain.
-Applications are developed at the Company’s own “Internet Factories” or in cooperation with partner firms and operated on around 90,000 servers at the Company’s 10 data centers.
+Applications are developed at the Company’s own “Internet Factories” or in cooperation with partner firms and operated on over 100,000 servers at the Company’s 11 own data centers and 21 co-locations.
 This enables United Internet to maintain high quality standards and to respond quickly to customer needs and changing market situations in order to win new customers and retain existing ones.

 Cloud applications can be used anywhere in the world and work on the same principle in Frankfurt as they do in London, Rome, or New York.
-In the past, United Internet has already successfully adapted cloud products – such as 1&1 MyWebsite – to various languages and country-specific features and gradually rolled them out in different nations.
+In the past, United Internet has already successfully adapted cloud products many times to various languages and country-specific features and gradually rolled them out in different nations.

-Thanks to the high degree of exportability which these products offer, United Internet is already active in its Applications segment in numerous European countries (Germany, France, the UK, Italy, Spain, the Netherlands, Austria, Switzerland, Poland, Hungary, Romania, Bulgaria, the Czech Republic, and Slovakia), as well as in North America (USA, Canada, and Mexico).
+Thanks to the high degree of exportability which these products offer, United Internet is already active in its Applications segment in numerous European countries (Germany, France, the UK, Italy, Spain, Portugal, the Netherlands, Austria, Poland, Hungary, Romania, Bulgaria, the Czech Republic, Slovakia and Sweden), as well as in North America (USA, Canada, and Mexico).
 Further countries and product rollouts will gradually follow.

 Acquisitions and investments